-This is a great way to use up all those pretty journals and notebooks you have laying around.
+This is a great way to use up all those pretty notebooks you have laying around.
 Or is it just me that does that?

 Plus, if you need a pep talk throughout the day, you can pull a card for inspiration and guidance.

 Check the carousel below for a few of my favorite affirmation and manifestation decks.

 How do I know which journals for manifesting are right for me?

 If you’re just starting out with manifestation, I recommend reading my post about the best manifestation books.

-Most of these books include guidance on journaling, the law of attraction, and other manifestation techniques, and can help you decide which journal is best for you.
+Most of these books include guidance on journaling, the law of attraction, and other manifestation techniques, and can help you decide which one is best for you.

 About the author